seydx/camera.ui/README.md

 ### Dashboard

 The Dashboard is the main page of the interface and offers a variety of widgets to customize it as you like.
+The widgets will expand over time.
+At the moment the following widgets are available for the dashboard:  Time, Weather, Uptime, Camera, Notifications, RSS Feed, Status, Charts (CPU Load, CPU Temperature, Memory Load), Shortcuts and Log

 <img src="https://github.com/SeydX/camera.ui/blob/master/images/browser/dashboard.png" align="center" alt="camera.ui">